poncardasm/js-oop-constructors-and-prototypes/11-oop-game-challenge/11-oop-game-challenge.md

 - Create a method on the prototype called `gainXp` that takes in a number from 1-10 and adds it to the players `points`.
 If the current `points` are >= 10 then add 1 to the `lvl` and decrement the points by 10.
 - Create another prototype method called `describe` that displays the players stats (name, lvl, points)

-You should be able to use the Plyer object like this:
+You should be able to use the Player object like this:

 ```js
 let player1 = new Player('Bob');